Physical Therapy Guide to Developmental Coordination Disorder

 What Is Developmental Coordination Disorder?

-Developmental coordination disorder is a motor skill disorder that causes problems with movement and coordination.
-It is not related to intelligence, autism, or physical disorders such as cerebral palsy.
+Developmental coordination disorder, or DCD, is a motor control disorder.
+It causes difficulties with planning, coordinating, and executing movement.
+DCD is not related to intelligence or other movement disorders such as cerebral palsy.

-DCD affects areas of the brain that learn or remember movements, so each motor task may seem new, no matter how many times it is repeated.
-Movements do not become automatic or feel normal or typical to the child.
-Children with DCD might struggle to imitate movements or learn new motor skills.
-They also have a hard time keeping up with the speed of movements compared with other children their age.
+DCD affects areas of the brain involved in learning, planning, and remembering movements.
+This means each motor task may seem new, no matter how many times the child performs or repeats it.
+Movements do not become automatic or feel effective to the child.
+Children with DCD may struggle to imitate movements or learn new motor skills.
+They also have a hard time regulating the speed, force, direction, and stability of movements compared with other children their age.

-DCD continues throughout a person's life.
-However, children and teens can improve their condition with the help of physical therapists and other health care providers.
-Children with DCD can learn to use new movement strategies.
-With guidance, they can find the right physical activities, sports, and job activities that lead to a positive and fulfilling life.
+DCD continues throughout a person’s life.
+However, physical therapy can help children and teens improve their condition and learn new movement strategies.
+With guidance, they can find the right physical activities, sports, and jobs that lead to a fulfilling life.

 Signs and Symptoms

-Often, parents spot signs and symptoms of DCD in their child before anyone else.
-When they notice their baby is behind other children in movement skills, such as sitting up or learning to walk, they report these concerns to a health care professional.
+Parents are often the first to notice signs of DCD in their child.
+They may see their baby is slower than their peers to learn how to sit up, crawl, or walk.
 However, sometimes signs and symptoms of DCD are not caught until a child starts school.
-Teachers may see that the child cannot play at recess or in physical education classes in the same way that other children do.
-They also may observe that it takes the child longer to complete schoolwork.
-Children with DCD show a lack of interest in playing with other children.
+Teachers may see that the child can’t play at recess or in gym class like other children do.
+They also may find that it takes the child longer to do schoolwork.
+Children with DCD may have a hard time making friends or playing with others.

-Children with DCD may have difficulty when they try to:
+Children with DCD may have a hard time with:

-- Use hand-held objects such as crayons or scissors.
+- Using hand-held tools such as crayons, scissors, or eating utensils.

-- Follow directions for movements that involve more than one step.
-(When they make a mistake or can’t do the next step, they will start all over again rather than with the most recent action taken.)
+- Following multi-step directions that involve movement or planning.
+If they make a mistake or can’t do the next step, they will start over rather than adjust and move on.

 How Can a Physical Therapist Help?

-Your child's first physical therapy session will begin with a complete evaluation.
-Your child's physical therapist may:
+Your child's first physical therapy visit will begin with a full check-up called an evaluation.
+The physical therapist may:

-- Assess the child's muscle strength, tone, flexibility, and balance.
+- Assess your child's muscle strength, tone, flexibility, and balance.

-- Test the child's movement skills, such as skipping or walking in a straight line.
+- Test movement skills like skipping or walking in a straight line.

-- Screen for problems using their hands, vision, language skills, intellect, and other areas of development.
+- Screen for other developmental concerns, such as using their hands, vision, language skills, and thinking skills.

-Physical therapists work with children with DCD to improve muscle strength, coordination, and balance.
-They also help them develop skills to improve their daily activities and quality of life.
-Your child's program may include treatments to:
+Physical therapists help children with DCD improve muscle strength, coordination, motor planning, and balance.
+They also help them develop skills and strategies to make doing everyday tasks easier and improve physical activity and quality of life.
+Your child's physical therapy plan may include:

-- Improve skills through task-oriented and task-specific learning.
-Your child may learn fun new skills like bike riding.
-Your physical therapist may suggest making adjustments (like using a 3-wheeled bike or training wheels for bike riders) to keep your child safe as they learn new activities.
+- Task-oriented and task-specific learning.
+Your child may learn fun new skills like bike riding or jump roping by focusing on the task they want to learn.
+Your physical therapist may recommend using a three-wheeled bike or training wheels to help your child build confidence while learning new skills.

 Can This Injury or Condition Be Prevented?

-- Low self-esteem caused by being unable to keep up with peers.
+- Low self-esteem, anxiety, or depression caused by being unable to participate with peers fully.

-- Obesity or heart disease caused by inactivity.
+- Obesity, metabolic, or heart diseases caused by a lack of activity.

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat a variety of conditions or injuries.
+All physical therapists are prepared through education and clinical experience to prevent, manage, and treat a variety of conditions or injuries.
 You may want to consider:

-- A physical therapist who has experience working with children with developmental disorders.
-Some physical therapists have a pediatric practice and will work with you and your child in your home or in the school or community environment.
+- A physical therapist who is experienced in treating children with developmental disorders.
+Some physical therapists practice with a pediatric focus and can work with you and your child in your home, at school, or in the community.

 General tips when you're looking for a physical therapist (or any other health care provider):

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping children with developmental disorders.
+- Ask about the physical therapists' experience in helping children with developmental disorders when you contact the clinic for an appointment.

-- During your first visit with the physical therapist, be prepared to describe your child's symptoms in as much detail as possible and say what makes your child's coordination worse.
+- Be prepared to describe your child’s symptoms in as much detail as possible and say what makes your child’s symptoms better or worse.

 Expert Review: